qjadud1994/Text_Detector/README.md

   ![screensh](https://github.com/qjadud1994/OCR_Detector/blob/master/photos/good_ic15.PNG)

 ## Bad case
-- vertical box에 대해 약하다..!
-- GT box와 비교했을 때, text 영역을 잘감싸는 fitting이 부족하다.
-- 길이가 긴 Text에 대한 처리 능력이 부족하다.
-- 애매한 또는 처음 보는 text에 대한 대처 능력이 부족하다.
+- It is weak in vertical box and long text ..!
+- Compared to the GT box, there is not enough fitting to wrap the text area well.
+- It is vulnerable to ambiguous text or first-seen text.
   - ICDAR2013

   ![screensh](https://github.com/qjadud1994/OCR_Detector/blob/master/photos/bad_ic13.PNG)